xenharmonic-devs/sonic-weave/documentation/interchange.md

 A scale title is mandatory.
 Untitled scales must provide an empty string.

 ## Unison frequency
-The reference frequency is given with the syntax `1 = expr` where expressions is a valid absolute interval (described below).
+The reference frequency is given with the syntax `1 = expr`, where `expr` is a valid absolute interval (described below).
 ```ocaml
 (* Set reference frequency to 256 Hz *)
 1 = [1 8>@Hz.2
 ```

-Unison frequency is an optional field.
+The unison frequency is optional.

 ## Intervals
 The label (a JSON encoded string) and the color (a CSS color or the special token `niente` for no color) are mandatory fields given in that order after an interval literal separated by spaces.

 ### Relative intervals
-Relative interval are to be interpreted against the reference frequency if it is given.
+Relative intervals are interpreted against the reference frequency if one is given.

 #### 23-limit monzos
 Intervals with prime factors below 29 are given as ket-vectors a.k.a. monzos starting with `[` and ending with `>`.